Trusted WordPress tutorials, when you need them most.

 For this reason, Google isn’t necessarily a big fan of hidden images or hidden content.
 In fact, hidden content is often associated with spam websites and black hat SEO scams.

 We hope this article helped you learn how to hide Pinterest images on your WordPress blog posts.
-You may also want to see our expert pick of the best social media plugins for WordPress and our guide on how to create an Instagram photo feed in WordPress.
+You may also want to see our expert pick of the best slider plugins, or see our guide on how to create additional image sizes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.